OpenPanzerProject/TCB/README.md

   * To discuss the project, feel free to join the [Open Panzer Community](http://openpanzer.org/forum/index.php?action=forum).

 ## General Users
 If you are not a developer, you probably don't need to worry about anything on this site.
-Instead [get your own TCB board](http://openpanzer.org/buy), [download the OP Config Windows desktop program](http://www.openpanzer.org/downloads), check out the [OpenPanzer Wiki](http://wiki.openpanzer.org) for instructions, and have fun tanking!
+Instead [download the OP Config Windows desktop program](http://www.openpanzer.org/downloads), check out the [OpenPanzer Wiki](http://wiki.openpanzer.org) for instructions, and have fun tanking!

 ## Developers
 The processor used on the TCB is an ATmega 2560 and the firmware can be compiled in the Arduino IDE.
 To compile yourself you first have to obtain the code, and you also have to set up the IDE for our board.